burconsult/PSOAIGUI/README.md

 # PSOAIGUI

 PSOAIGUI (PowerShell OpenAI GUI) is a simple PowerShell-based graphical user interface for interacting with OpenAI's language models.
-It supports both Azure OpenAI and OpenAI API endpoints, allowing users to have conversations with AI models in a user-friendly interface.
+It supports both Azure OpenAI and OpenAI API endpoints, allowing users to have conversations with AI models in a user-friendly interface, with added support for voice input and output.

 ## Features